Cars · Resale guide

 |---|---|---|

-Remember, these prices can fluctuate based on the specific engine (1.0 TSI vs. 1.5 TSI), transmission (manual vs. automatic), and trim level (Active, Ambition, Style, Monte Carlo).
+Prices will also adjust based on the engine variant (1.0 TSI vs. 1.5 TSI), transmission (manual vs. automatic), and trim level (Active, Ambition, Style).
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Skoda Kushaq in 2026